icza/shutdown/README.md

 is about to happen.
 Modules (goroutines) should monitor this channel using a `select` statement, and terminate ASAP if it is (gets) closed.

-It also publishes a `WaitGroup` that goroutines may use to "register" themselves should they wish to be patiently waited for and not get terminated abruptly.
+It also publishes a `WaitGroup` goroutines may use to "register" themselves should they wish to be patiently waited for and not get terminated abruptly.
-For this to "work", this shared `WaitGroup` should (must) be "waited" for in the `main()` function before returning.
+For this to "work", this shared `WaitGroup` must be "waited for" in the `main()` function before returning.

 Example app using it